Hindu History

 Lord Vishnu - Hindu history

-Hindu history is not limited to the history of India only; therefore, we should understand the history of the world with more emphasis on the history of Asia in order to understand the history of Hinduism.
+Hindu history is not limited to the history of India only; therefore, we should understand the history of the world with more emphasis on the history of Asia to understand the history of Hinduism.
 In this article, we will try to shed light on the facts about the history of Hinduism.

-History can be defined as a systematic record in chronological order of important men and events in the past, which is supplied only by written documents or things found which would give sufficient evidence about those events.
+History can be defined as a systematic record in chronological order of important men and events in the past, which is supplied only by written documents or things found that would give sufficient evidence about those events.

 Hindu History before Indus Valley Civilization: